PatCer/DevOpsPaketeRepo/README.md

     custom Docker container.
 Azure also offers several container-specific services.
 With Azure Container Instances, for example, you can quickly deploy simple containerised solutions.
 If your solution requires advanced monitoring, scaling and orchestration.

+## IoT Resource:
+    An IoT hub is a central platform that facilitates communication between IoT devices and the cloud.
+It collects, processes, and transmits data from various devices, ensuring secure and efficient bidirectional communication.
+Key functions include data ingestion, processing, and implementing security measures.
+IoT hubs play a pivotal role in managing large-scale device connectivity and contribute to the overall reliability and scalability of IoT ecosystems.